Checking Continuous Stochastic Logic against Quantum Continuous-Time Markov Chains: Checking Continuous Stochastic Logic

 and get the numerical approximation

 Thus we obtain the return probability $\Pr(\phi)=\tr(\rho^{(2)})=\tr(\rho_3) \approx 0.315798$. \end{exa}

 \paragraph{Complexity} The procedure of exactly calculating the final density operator by Eq.~\eqref{eq:cal} is based on the exact matrix exponentiation $\exp(\M \tau)$ that costs $\BigO(D^5 \log(D)^2)$.
-Additionally, it requires $K-1$ times of induction phases, for each of which the definite integration
+Additionally, it requires $K-1$ induction steps, for each of which the definite integration